OfficeDev/office-docs/Ignite18/outlook-add-in-lab/Lab.md

 ## Update the code

 At this point, the **Yeoman generator for Office Add-ins** has created a very basic add-in project that you can use as a starting point for building your Outlook add-in.
 Using Visual Studio Code, update the code as described in this section to customize the functionality of your add-in.
-By following these instructions, you'll build an event-driven add-in that can validate room availabilty and capacity as an organizer creates an appointment.
+By following these instructions, you'll build an event-driven add-in that can validate room availability and capacity as an organizer creates an appointment.

 ![A screenshot of the Room Validator add-in with successful validation results](images/appt-add-in-success-carter.png)